In this article

 Examples of OpEx

-The following examples of OpEx exhibit short-term costs for day-to-day operations:
+The following examples of OpEx highlight common costs for day-to-day operations:

 - Utilities